cindypangs/SLBPublicAutomationTemplate/README.md

     - Click okay.
     - Kill your terminal.
     - Restart your computer.
 - Choose your IDLE.
-I use VS Code, however, you can use command prompt that's already installed in windows by default.
+I use VS Code, however, you can use command prompt that's already installed in windows by default or the python IDLE after you have installed python.
 - If you do not want to use the template and you want to use Command Prompt to create a new file, in your terminal type in ```notepad```.
 If you're using other IDLE, simply start typing in a new file.
 - Otherwise, if you want to use the template:
     - On your terminal, type in ```git clone https://github.com/cindypangs/SLBPublicAutomationTemplate.git```